Gimi818/CinemaMicroService/README.md

 User have the authority to add new films to the database and create new screenings, specifying the date, time, and film.

+Configuration:
+* Microservices operate on other ports and API Gateway serves as an intermediary layer between various microservices.
+  This allows you to use a single port or endpoint to communicate with different services within the microservices architecture.
-I utilized a PostGres database to establish relationships within the data.
+* I utilized a Postgres database to establish relationships within the data.
-Full containerization in DOCKER (all modules).
+* All microservices are containerised in the DOCKER
+* Zipkin traces HTTP requests passing through various microservices in an application.
+* Eureka Server registers microservices and informs about their availability.

  ## Application is developed using following technologies:
  Core: